-Also in development for the treatment of CKD is atrasentan.
-A Phase IIb study in patients with diabetic kidney disease is ongoing with results expected in the second half of 2012.
+Renal Disease.
+Chronic kidney disease (CKD) is a prevalent medical condition with limited pharmacologic treatments.
+AbbVie's renal care pipeline includes atrasentan, for the treatment of CKD.
+A Phase IIb study of atrasentan in patients with diabetic kidney disease is ongoing, with results to be presented in 2013.
 Atrasentan will potentially be the first compound specifically launched to treat diabetic nephropathy by targeting albuminuria and slowing the progression of CKD.